fabioannovazzi/retail_data_analyzer/README.md

 # retail_data_analyzer
 Retail data clean-up and analysis.

-Retail data, also known as sell-out data, as syndicated data, and as CPG data, contains informations about sell-out sales of a given category in a given market.
+Retail data, also known as sell-out data, as syndicated data, and as CPG data, contains information about sell-out sales of a given category in a given market.
 It is generally consolidated by a third party organization, and can be used only under specific contractual conditions.

 This repository contain only code and do not contain any data.
 To make use of the notebooks you will need to provide your own data and modify the relevant parameters accordingly.